Espresso is the pure, concentrated form of coffee. But does packing more coffee flavor into a tiny shot mean you get a bigger dose of caffeine too?

-Well! it depends on the size of the drink.
 A single shot of Espresso has 60-72 mg of caffeine and a double shot has 120-133 mg of caffeine.
-While a regular 8-ounce cup of coffee can contain up to 80-120 mg of caffeine.
+While a regular 8-ounce cup of coffee has 80-120 mg of caffeine.
+The caffeine content can vary depending on the type of the beans.

-So, typically two shots of Espresso equals the caffeine content in the cup of coffee.
+So, typically two shots of Espresso equals the caffeine content in the cup of regular brewed coffee.
+But a serving size of brewed Coffee is around 8 ounces while a double shot of Espresso is only 2 ounces.

 According to USDA, a shot of Espresso has 60-72 mg of caffeine with a typical serving size of 1 to 1.5 ounces, while a double shot of Espresso has 120-133 mg of caffeine with a typical serving size of 2 to 2.5 ounces.

-Many Espresso-based drinks such as Cappuccino, Latte, or Americano are prepared with at least a double shot of Espresso so they surely give you a larger caffeine pump compared to a single shot of Espresso.
+Many Espresso-based drinks such as Cappuccino, Latte, or Americano are prepared with at least a double shot of Espresso so they have around 120 mg of caffeine.

 There are many different popular brewing methods like French Press, pour-over, and Cold Brew.
 Each of these methods has a different brewing style which can affect the amount of caffeine in the drink.